ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 The documentation for the Explore query can be found here :
 - https://developer.foursquare.com/docs/api/venues/explore

+We query FoursquareAPI suplying the neighbourhood's information (coordinates calculated with the **Geocoder** package), the radius of scan, and the limit of number of venues we want to retrieve.

 Here is an example of a place in a specific neighbourhood retrieved from a FoursquareAPI call :

 ```json